Neumann-Valle/Primus-Authz/README.md

 Probable bug in Primus Authz

 # how to use
-node test.js and then connect with the client. at port 8080
+node test.js and then connect with the client at port 8080